sheyril/cesium-bisag/docs/readme.md

 ## Cesium-BISAG
-Experimentations with terrain elevation data for generating and serving 3D Tilesets
+**Experimentations with terrain elevation data for generating and serving 3D Tilesets**

-### DESCRIPTION
 This tool allows the user to visualise 2D height maps in 3D using the CesiumJS library.

 ### PREREQUISITES